Step by Step Guide to Setup WordPress on Amazon EC2 (AWS) Linux Instance

 2. Create an Instance

-After registration you have many options available and then you probably have this question in your mind that Which type of instance should I choose?
+After registration you have many options available and then you probably have this question in your mind that Which type of instance should I choose

-If you have new blog then you can choose EC2 micro instance which can handle around 200+ real-time traffic.
+If you have new blog then you can choose EC2 micro instance

 It has also attractive price structure but if you are migrating your existing blog and having traffic more than thousand per day then you must choose Small instance which can handle that traffic very easily.